$178.00 - $4,651.50

 Only %1 left

-The 2B8 monoclonal antibody reacts with mouse c-Kit also known as CD117, Steel factor receptor, stem cell factor receptor, and mast cell growth factor. c-Kit is a 145 kDa transmembrane tyrosine kinase and an immunoglobulin superfamily member. c-Kit is expressed on hematopoietic progenitor cells, mast cells, and acute myeloid leukemia (AML) cells.
-The interaction of the c-Kit receptor and its ligand stem cell factor (SCF), promotes the proliferation and differentiation of hematopoietic progenitor cells.
+The 2B8 monoclonal antibody reacts with mouse c-Kit also known as CD117, Steel factor receptor, stem cell factor receptor, and mast cell growth factor. c-Kit is a 145 kDa transmembrane tyrosine kinase and an immunoglobulin superfamily member. c-Kit is expressed on hematopoietic progenitor cells, mast cells, and acute myeloid leukemia (AML) cells and is a critical hematopoietic stem and progenitor cell receptor for the cytokine stem cell factor (SCF).
+The interaction of the c-Kit receptor and SCF promotes the proliferation and differentiation of hematopoietic progenitor cells.
+Studies have demonstrated that when 2B8 is conjugated to a cytotoxic compound, the antibody-drug conjugate (ADC) potently depleted greater than 99% of hematopoietic stem cells (HSCs) in-vivo and enabled the successful engraftment of donor hematopoietic cells without resulting in neutropenia or lymphopenia.
+The 2B8-ADC was more efficiently internalized by EML cells and more effective at depleting immunophenotypic and functional HSCs in vivo than murine anti-c-Kit clones 3C11 or ACK2.

 Specifications